Worried why your email subscribers are not increasing?

 You can carry it out in your mailing service.
 It will be quite easy to do this since the services simplify the work with A/B tests for their customers as much as possible.

 First, you need to determine the parameter by which you will perform testing.
 In our case, this is the subject line.
 But if you want, it can be headers, images, texts.
 Then you need to set conditions for calculating the best option.
-These conditions can be as following:
+These conditions can be as follows:

 Next, you take option A, which was originally, and option B, with a modified email element.
 Choose 40% of subscribers from the total base and divide them equally between options A and B. Start testing.